mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 To assess the weak scaling behavior of a particular preconditioner, perform the following steps:

 1. Select a preconditioner by choosing one of the predefined `SOLVER`s in `solid.4C.yaml`.
    1. Choose a parametrization for this preconditioner in the respective `prec_solid_*.xml` file (and keep it constant for the entire study)
    1. Study one mesh
       1. Select a mesh by setting `solid_*.exo` in the input file.
       1. Run the example using the suitable number of MPI processes (as listed in the tables on meshing details)
-      1. Take a note of the number of GMRES iterations reqired to reach convergence
+      1. Take a note of the number of GMRES iterations required to reach convergence
-   1. Study the next mesh (i.e., repeat step 3 with another mesh until all meshes have been computed.)
+   1. Study the next mesh (i.e., repeat step ii with another mesh until all meshes have been computed.)
 1. Go to step 1 and select a different preconditioner

 > Make sure to at least cover one of the preconditioners from Ifpack and the multigrid preconditioner from MueLu.